supernav-iconJoin Us at AWS re:Invent 2024

 How to Perform an Access Review: 6 Steps

-So, how exactly do you review employee access?
-We have an easy six-step process for you to follow below.
+So, how exactly do you review user access?
+Below is an easy six-step process.

 1. Create an Access Control Matrix